patrickbucher/docs/agile/clean-agile.md

 To sum up: The technical practices introduced in ths chapter are at the very core of Agile.
 With Agile, it's possible to make a big mess in a hurry, if you ignore these technical practices.

+# Becoming Agile

+Even though becoming Agile looks easy—it's just a couple of disciplines and practices, after all—many organizations fail at it.
+The reason for this could be that those organizations trying to adopt Agile have misconceptions about what becoming Agile actually means.

+## Agile Values

+Kent Beck named the following four values that are at the very core of Agile:

+1. _Courage_: Agile teams don't sacrifice quality and opportunity in exchange for policital safety.
+It takes courage to maintain high code quality and to stay disciplined.
+However, deploying code without confidence in its quality and design is reckless, which is not the same as being courageous.
+2. _Communication_: Agile teams value communication—not only within their team, but also with stakeholders on the outside.
+Informal communication is especially useful, for it helps teams to grow together and strengthens the relationship to the stakeholders.
+3. _Feedback_: The Agile practices and disciplines have one common benefit: they provide rapid feedback.
+This helps to detect when things go wrong early on, so that ther's still space for corrections.
+This feedback also confronts the team with the consequences of decisions made earlier.
+4. _Simplicity_: Being simple is being _direct_.
+Software problems are often solved by introducing additional layers of indirection.
+Agile values reduce the amount of problems to be solved, so less indirection is needed.
+   Indirection in communication—passive aggression or grudgingly acceding to unreasonable demands instead of openly opposing them—just postpones conflicts to a later date.
+Reduce indirection in the code to a sustainable level, but eliminate indirection in personal communication completely.

+When adopting Agile, don't spend a lot of time evaluating different frameworks like XP or  Scrum.
+At the end, you'll tweak the framework in a way best fitting your organizations's needs.

+Adopt the Circle of Life, especially the technical practices in the innermost circle.
+Without those, the code will degrage, and the Agile practices in the two outer rings will make a mess of everything very quickly.